AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2016/2016-10-05-hypersonic-codingame-ai-contest-postmortem/hypersonic-codingame-ai-contest-postmortem.md

 title: A postmortem for Hypersonic (Codingame AI Contest)
 excerpt: A postmortem for HyperSonic, a multiplayer AI bot contest based on the Bomberman theme held by codingame.
 coverImage: './cover.png'
-category: "postmortems"
+category: "retrospective"
 tags:
-    - Codingame
-    - cpp
+    - "Codingame"
-    - postmortem
+    - "postmortem"
 ---

 Every couple of weeks, there is a contest hosted by the folks at [codingame.com](http://www.codingame.com).
 This time around, it was a multiplayer AI bot competition based on the Bomberman theme.